Irreversibility and randomness: Irreversibility in the Kac ring model

 As in the modified Ehrenfest model, it is possible to go beyond averages and prove almost sure pointwise results, which can subsequently be converted into randomness statements.
 This was achieved by Hiura and Sasa (2019), Theorem 3.5.
 For completeness we now state and (re)prove their result, using a different argument that connects well with techniques used elsewhere in our paper.
 Instead of \er{KRstate} the state space $A_\Z = 2^\Z\x 2^\Z$ is used, and on it the infinite analogue of \er{PNalbeta},

 The dynamics \er{kacevolution} remains the same, but without the periodic boundary conditions.
-The interpretation is now one of coloured balls moving on an infinite $1d$ lattice $\Z$, which Hiura and Sasa (2019) call the `Kac chain'.
-As in the modified Ehrenfest model, the relevant macroscopic quantities are now the limits of \er{4.4} as $N\raw\infty$.
+The interpretation is now one of coloured balls moving on an infinite one-dimensional lattice $\Z$, which Hiura and Sasa (2019) call the `Kac chain'.
+As in the modified Ehrenfest model, the relevant macroscopic quantities are now the limits of \er{4.4} as $N\raw\infty$. \begin{theorem} Let $\mathbb{P}\equiv \mathbb{P}_{(\al,\beta)}$ be given by \er{Palbeta}, in which $\alpha$ and $\beta$ are \emph{computable} real numbers.
+For each $t \in \N$ and each $\mathbb{P}$-random microstate $(x,y)\in A_\Z$ (in the sense of Definition \ref{defCR}), we have